PowerFeather/powerfeather-docs/docs/sdk/2.x/api/mainboard.md

 #### Description

-For all components on the board and connected loads, except the battery fuel gauge and loads connected to `VS` (supply output header pin, whichever of `VUSB` and `VDC`), the power cycle provides complete reset by removing power and re-applying it after a short delay.
+For all components on the board and connected loads except the battery fuel gauge and loads connected to `VS` (supply output header pin, whichever of `VUSB` and `VDC` is present), a power cycle provides a complete reset by removing power and re-applying it after a short delay.

 On V1, `VSQT` must be enabled prior to calling this function, else [Result](./result.md#enum-class-result)::`InvalidState` is returned.
 On V2, power-management I2C remains usable with `VSQT` disabled.